In the battle to improve the call center experience, three frequently used terms are: call-back, click-to-call, and virtual queuing.

 - Added Context

 You can characterize a call-back by how it was “triggered”.
 That is, how did you, the customer, request the conversation?
 You can dial-in and get the offer by automated speech (“To get a call-back when an agent is ready, press 1”).
 Or you can go click a button on the company’s website.
 Or you can tap a button on the company’s mobile app.
-This is called a Visual IVR.
+This is called Web Call-Backs (formerly Visual IVR).

 With that said, the term “click-to-call” is pretty straightforward.
 It is a web-triggered call-back.